idleberg/atom-browse/README.md

 ## Options

-If you want to override your system's default file manager, you can specify its in your `config.cson`.
+If you want to override your system's default file manager, you can specify its in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings).

 **Example:**